Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"How to build a gentle weekly planning face yoga routine" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine steps: weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to build a gentle weekly planning face yoga routine", the app decision should come after the routine question is clearer.
-In an App Store comparison where every app seems to promise more than it can prove, "How to build a gentle weekly planning face yoga routine" is usually a practical decision rather than a promise hunt.
+For "Routine steps: weekly planning", the app decision should come after the routine question is clearer.
+In an App Store comparison where every app seems to promise more than it can prove, "Routine steps: weekly planning" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "How to build a gentle weekly planning face yoga routine", the.
+If that choice makes the next session easier to repeat for "Routine steps: weekly planning", the article has done its job.
+If "Routine steps: weekly planning" only creates more searching, pause before adding another.

 Section 2